 As my mind roamed free in the world of knowledge, I felt physically trapped where I was.
 I was born and raised in Hong Kong.
 Despite it being an 'international city', the population is homogenous and the culture is collectivist.
 Sameness and harmony were prioritised over individuality, and I never felt I belonged.
 Leaving home at 16, I ‘escaped’ to attend an art school in Australia, yet my psychological maturity did not keep up with where my soul wanted to go, and I ended up in a hedonistic mess.
 Since then, I have lived and worked in various countries from Australia to Taiwan— When you had felt ‘foreign’ all your life, there is something about being an actual foreigner that was liberating.
 I did and still do, have a passion for observing and analysing cultural idiosyncrasies.
 People’s oddity and beauty, how we are all so glorious and terrible in much the same yet massively different ways are just incredibly exciting.
 Until today, I don’t feel I ‘belong’ anywhere.
 But I am okay with that, and technology has made being a global citizen possible for us all.
 I rejoice in the notion that home is a feeling, not a place; It happens not on the physical plane, but a psycho-spiritual one where time lapses and people authentically connect.
 Thanks to the internet, I can now relax and just let my vibe bring me to my tribe.

 When I was little, I thought I must work either in a hospital or an airport, perhaps because I was drawn to ‘important moments’ of people’s coming together and being apart, and existential issues such as sickness and death.
 Assuming that working in Melbourne’s China Town on a minimum wage (was that even legal?) did not count, my first professional role was as a Suicide Counsellor.
 My interest and drive have driven me to later train as a mental health Social Worker, an Art Therapist, a Clinical Psychotherapist, a Mindfulness Teacher, and a Schema Therapist, etc. However irrational, a young part of me was driven to gather titles and credentials to gain my family’s approval, even to the detriment of my health.
 Now, as I begin to see that titles and endless pursuits actually clash with my authentic self and restrict my personhood, I try my very best to have my ego release the attachment to them.
 Saying that I would not diminish the value and richness of all my professional experiences.
-After all, nothing beat the memory of being spat on and swore at in a rural Australia Special School ;).
+After all, nothing beat the memory of being spat on and swore at in a Special School in rural Australia ;).

 Relationships that are current, active and alive are also multi-layered, complex and unpredictable.
 Inevitably, conflicts and struggles will happen—often at a time and in a form that we cannot control.